nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

 * What is a directed acylclic graph?

-* TODO SOMETHING ABOUT PATTERNS
+* What is a topological sort?

 ### What is Topology?